Table Of Contents

 • A Savings Plan Coverage report enables you to picture your general Savings Plans coverage.
 You can also set a customized Savings Plans coverage goal.
 The report aims to reveal savings opportunities.

-• A Reservation Utilization report helps you view how much of your reserved resources you’ve utilized to tell how well you are using them.
+• A Reservation Utilization report helps you view how much of your reserved resources you’ve utilized to tell how well you use them.
 It also lets you set a tailored reservation utilization target.

 • A Reservation Coverage report enables you to see your aggregate reservation coverage and set a custom target.
 The report aims to help you pinpoint savings opportunities.